Miami Truck Accident Attorneys

-Providing Transparent Legal Representation in Florida
+Providing Transparent Legal Representation in Florida For Truck Accident Victims

 Accidents involving commercial trucks can present a significant financial burden to the victims and their loved ones.
 Since the injuries incurred in a truck accident are extensive, victims often face long recoveries and the associated costs.
-If you or someone you love suffered harm in a truck accident and you believe someone else is responsible, contact our Miami truck accident attorneys today to schedule a free case evaluation.
+If you or someone you love suffered harm in a truck accident and you believe someone else is responsible, contact our Miami truck accident lawyers to schedule a free case evaluation.
 At Flanagan & Bodenheimer Injury & Wrongful Death Law Firm, we help families in Miami-Dade County and throughout Florida seek fair compensation for their injuries, pain, and suffering.

-Our team carries a small caseload so we can give personal attention to each client’s case from start to finish.
-Personal injury and wrongful death cases are all we represent.
-This means we have a more focused, intimate knowledge of these laws to give you an optimal path to maximum compensation.
 We win difficult cases that many other law firms won’t take.
 That includes multimillion-dollar settlements for clients rejected by multiple law firms.
 Our own attorney Michael Flanagan is one of the youngest lawyers in the country to obtain a multi-million-dollar verdict and achieved Lifetime Member status at the Million Dollar Advocates Forum by the age of 29.
 But beyond our track record, we pride ourselves on the level of care we provide to each client.
 You won’t receive impersonal service with us.

 Contact our office online or by phone to schedule your free consultation at (305) 638-4143.
 We can communicate with you in English and/or Spanish.

-Why Are Truck Accidents Severe?
+- Why Are Truck Accidents So Severe?

 Accidents involving commercial trucks have unique concerns.
 Truck accidents tend to make up a relatively smaller portion of all crashes on Miami’s roadways, but the results are more extreme.
 Truck accidents are more likely to be fatal, according to a report released by the Federal Motor Carrier Safety Administration (FMCSA).
 Those who survive truck crashes are more likely to incur severe or permanently disabling injuries.